dwmorrisdev/vanillaTodos/README.txt

  -V9-
  wanted to migrate to hard files as changes are beginning to be such that I will want to run a version controller.
 This is currently version 9, but really the first fully functioning UI.

+ -v10-
+ removed manual selection of delete items and setup individual delete buttons and functionality for each todo list item.

+ -v11-
+ removed all for loops and replaced with forEach.